Linguistic Collapse: Neural Collapse in (Large) Language Models

 We measure CoV in the \textit{logarithms} of class mean norms to assess ``equinormness''.

-\paragraph{Equiangularity} $\mathcal{NC}_2$ also entails that class means are equiangular about their center $\boldsymbol{\bar \mu}$: pair-wise distances and angles between their class means should be maximized and similar.
+\paragraph{Equiangularity} $\mathcal{NC}_2$ also entails that class means are equiangular about their centre $\boldsymbol{\bar \mu}$: pairwise distances and angles between their class means should be maximized and similar.
 Following \cite{papyan2020prevalence}, we measure \textit{interference} (sometimes known as similarity or \textit{coherence} \cite{donoho2005stable,tropp2006just}).
 Its minimization,

 together with equinormness (Equation \ref{eq:equinorm}) constitute convergence to a simplex ETF.
 Although this geometry is not ultimately attainable since there are too many classes ($C > d+1$), it can still be meaningful to measure a model's tendency towards one.
-As with CDNV noise (Equation \ref{eq:cdnv}), pair-wise interferences form off-diagonal\footnote{The main diagonal of interferences is equal to $\boldsymbol 1$ (maximal coherence or self-similarity).} entries in a symmetric matrix in $\mathbb R^{C \times C}$.
+As with CDNV noise (Equation \ref{eq:cdnv}), pairwise interferences form off-diagonal\footnote{The main diagonal of interferences is equal to $\boldsymbol 1$ (maximal coherence or self-similarity).} entries in a symmetric matrix in $\mathbb R^{C \times C}$.
 The minimization of CoV in interferences therefore expresses the degree of ``equiangularity''.

-\paragraph{Hypershperical uniformity} A relaxation from the ETF is \textit{hyperspherical uniformity} ($\mathcal{GNC}_2$), with mean vectors $\boldsymbol{\mu}_c$ uniformly distributed on the $d$-dimensional hypersphere \citep{lu2021neural, liu2023generalizing}.
-We gauge the degree of this uniformity with pair-wise interactions under a logarithmic inverse distance kernel: \footnote{Following \cite{liu2023generalizing}, we employ the logarithmic inverse distance kernel $K_{\log}(\boldsymbol a,\boldsymbol b) = \log\Vert \boldsymbol a - \boldsymbol b \Vert^{-1}$ for its ability to emphasize gaps between small distances while scaling down the effect of larger distances.}
+\paragraph{Hyperspherical uniformity} A relaxation from the ETF is \textit{hyperspherical uniformity} ($\mathcal{GNC}_2$), with mean vectors $\boldsymbol{\mu}_c$ uniformly distributed on the $d$-dimensional hypersphere \citep{lu2021neural, liu2023generalizing}.
+We gauge the degree of this uniformity with pairwise interactions under a logarithmic inverse distance kernel:\footnote{Following \cite{liu2023generalizing}, we employ the logarithmic inverse distance kernel $K_{\log}(\boldsymbol a,\boldsymbol b) = \log\Vert \boldsymbol a - \boldsymbol b \Vert_2^{-1}$ for its ability to emphasize gaps between small distances while scaling down the effect of larger distances.}